ZgzInfinity/OutRun/README.md

 These are the default controllers of the game, but the player can change them whenever he wants:

-* Acceleration: Left Control.
+* Acceleration: Left Control
-* Braking: Left Alt.
+* Braking: Left Alt
-* Turning left: Left arrow of the cursor.
+* Turning left: Left arrow of the cursor
-* Turning right: Right arrow of the cursor.
+* Turning right: Right arrow of the cursor
-* Up gear: Z.
+* Up gear: Z
-* Down gear: Right control.
+* Down gear: Right control
-* Select an option: Enter.
+* Select an option: Enter
-* Exit the game during the navigation in the interface, pause the game while the player is driving: Esc.
+* Exit menus and pause the game while the player is driving: Esc

 &nbsp;